0LNetworkCommunity/libra-archive-mirrors/README.md

 We have a standard file for using `rclone` to connect to any S3 compatible service.
 See `rclone.backup.yaml` in this repo.
 This file serves as a dictionary to system tools which are used to compress (gzip) and save (rclone) files afer calling the diem-node backup service port.

-You must modify the "REMOTE" and "BUCKET" names to reflect your local rclone configuration.
+You must modify the "REMOTE" reflect your local rclone configuration.
+By convention "BUCKET" should be called `libra-archives`, and the "SUB_DIR" to `current-continuous`.

 IMPORTANT: If the commands in rclone.backup.yaml are modified, it is not guaranteed to work with any previous backups hosted by community members

 ## restoring